vector-man/WPFHexEditorControl.Avalonia/README.md

 - Possibility to view only a part of file/stream in editor and dont loose anychange when used it (AllowVisualByteAdress...)
 - Zoom / UnZoom hexeditor content (50% to 200%)
 - Positility to show or not the bytes are deleted.
+- Customize the color of bytes, TBL, background, header, and much more ...
 - ...

 ## How to use